-NOTE: This list is not yet comprehensive but will be completed by the fall of 2018.
-Special thanks to the National Resource Conservation Service’s Plant Guides Database.
+NOTE: This list is not yet comprehensive.
+Special thanks to the National Resource Conservation Service’s Plant Guides Database!

 A tree that can warm your heart even on the coldest day of winter is the American sycamore.
 American sycamore is also known as American planetree, buttonwood and buttonball tree.
 American sycamore is native to 36 states including Nebraska.
 Sycamore is one of our tallest trees often reaching to 90 feet or more.

 Black locust is one of the most adaptable and easy-to-grow trees for the urban landscape.
 Due to its showy aromatic flower, it has often been planted as an ornamental, but this practice should be discouraged due to the potential for spread by root suckers.

 Black walnut is by far the hardiest and adaptable nut tree that can be grown in Nebraska.
 The species is native to much of the central and eastern US and occurs naturally in river-edge woodlands of eastern Nebraska and follows the Niobrara River as far west as western Cherry County.

 Bur oak is considered by many to be the king of Great Plains native hardwoods.
 It is the most common native oak in Nebraska occurring naturally along many rivers and streams in the eastern third of the state and can be found in pockets here and there as far west as Hitchcock and Dawes counties.